Bayes-Optimal Fair Classification with Multiple Sensitive Features: Algorithms

 \subsection{In-Processing-Based Bayes-Optimal Fair Classification}

-We introduce an in-processing method for Bayes-optimal fair classification.
+We first introduce an in-processing method.
 Theorems~\ref{th:Fairbayes_form_MD} and~\ref{th:Fairbayes_form_MR} show that Bayes-optimal fair classifiers apply instance-dependent threshold adjustments.
-Since cost-sensitive classification inherently accounts for such threshold adjustments, it serves as the basis of our approach.

-Building on this, we propose a fair cost-sensitive classification framework.
-Specifically, we define a fair cost-sensitive risk function and then demonstrate that minimizing this risk yields the Bayes-optimal fair classifier. \begin{theorem}[Fair Cost-sensitive Classifier is Bayes-Optimal] Let where $ y \in \{0, 1\} $, and:
+As cost-sensitive classification inherently accounts for such threshold adjustments, it forms the basis of our approach.
+We propose a fair cost-sensitive classification framework by first defining a fair cost-sensitive risk function and then demonstrating that minimizing this risk yields the Bayes-optimal fair classifier, as shown in the following theorem. \begin{theorem} Let $ c^{\bs{\lambda}}_{y}(x) = (1 - 2y)\left[c + Q^{\bs{\lambda}}(x)\right] + y, $ where $ y \in \{0, 1\} $, and:

 Here, $\bs{\lambda}$, $ \lambda_{m} $, $ \Lambda_{M}$, $ \gamma_{m}^{y}(x)$, and the values of $a_m$ and $b_m^y$ are as defined in Theorems~\ref{th:Fairbayes_form_MD}.

 Define the fair cost-sensitive risk of a classifier $ f $ as: